 - Artificial Intelligence (AI) Applications in Power Systems

 - Critical Infrastructure Resilience

-I am looking for motivated Ph.D. students in the areas of optimization, controls, and machine learning.
+I am looking for motivated Ph.D. students in the areas of power systems, optimization, controls, and machine learning.

 ASU is the lead university of the Power Systems Engineering Research Center (PSERC), which includes 12 universities and 26 industry members.
 U.S. News & World Report has named ASU the most innovative university in the nation for six years in a row.
 If you are interested in joining ASU and working with me, please send your detailed CV to me at Anamitra.Pal@asu.edu or view our “Contact” page on our website.

 - 02/07/2023: Dhaval and Bilal’s Paper Accepted for publication in Special Issue Optimization and Energy Management in Smart Grids, Energies, MDPI

 - 11/15/2022: Anamitra Pal gave a talk at the Power Seminar Series of Iowa State University (ISU) on “Time-synchronized State and Topology Estimation in Distribution Grids using Machine Learning”.

 - 08/31/2022: Anamitra Pal gave a presentation titled “Machine Learning Based State Estimation for Transmission and Distribution Grids” with Evangelos Farantatos of EPRI at the NASPI Webinar Series.